School Update (4th April 2020)

 Parents are expected to:

-- Contact the academy by telephone (0121 773 8156) on the first day of absence if their child is unable to attend for any reason, followed by a written note on return.
+- Contact the academy by telephone (0121 773 8156) on the first day of absence and each subsequent day of absence if their child is unable to attend for any reason, followed by a written note on return.

 - Ensure that their children are in full academy uniform.